alisw/AliPhysics/PWGLF/FORWARD/analysis2/sim/README.md

 The `Config.C` configuration script has been trimmed down considerably.
 The script is now very generic since most settings are derived from the GRP data.

-The only thing that remains to be selected in this script is the event generator.
+## `EGConfig.C`

 When selecting the event generator, a more versatile and configurable approach has been taken.  `Config.C` defines the class `Setup` with the constructor `Setup::Setup(const char* genName)`.
 Here `genName` is passed verbatim from the `Run.jdl` JDL file.
-The method `Setup::MakeGenerator()` then internally has a switch on this string to find the chosen event generator.
+The string is then passed to method `VirtualEGCfg::MakeGenerator` which in turn calls the virtual `VirtualEGCfg::CreateGenerator`.
+This can be overwritten in a derived class to make particular event generators.
+The provided implementation in `EGConfig.C` (loaded by `Config.C`) internally has a switch on this string to find the chosen event generator.
 If no suitable generator can be found, the script will fail with a `Fatal` signal.

 Generators are specified as